Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 Tomatoes are one of the most popular and easy to grow plants for a container garden.

-They are easy and provide great reward with their yummy fruit.
+They are easy and provide great rewards with their yummy fruit.

 When growing tomatoes in a vegetable container garden you will want to make sure you have big pots for them to growing.